Updated in August, 2020. Follow or AI Competency Roadmap series

 - How much technical involvement does the product need from your organization?

 - How much workplace training does the AI require to be used to the best of its capabilities?

 - Which physical resources does the AI use?
 How does it use storage and computing power, and who is footing the bill for those?

 - What are the visible but hard-to-quantify benefits of AI?
 Does it positively impact employees’ experiences?
 Does it take teams to new levels of understanding?

 - AI is not out there, is your organization capable of carrying out an AI development project for internal, possibly external uses?

 - Do you have data?

-- If you have data, does it need organizing, cleaning and make it readable
+- If you have data, doo they need organizing, cleaning and make it readable to humans and machines?

 - If you do not have data, do you have records that could become data (i.e. folders) and need digitalization and processing?